Yasminem2022/kickstarter-analysis/resources/README_challenge1.md

 ## Overview of Project
 *After Louise's play came close to reaching it's goal quickly, she wanted to understand the campaign outcomes based on their launch dates and funding goals.*
 ### Purpose
-The purpose of this analysis was to determine how different campaigns fared in relation to their launch dates and their funding goals
+*The purpose of this analysis was to determine how different campaigns fared in relation to their launch dates and their funding goal*

 ---

 ## Analysis and Challenges